minifiemj/accessibletablesR/README.md

 creatingtables function and after all the notes have been added using the addnote function.

-The arguments are optional.
+The parameters are optional.
 If a link to the contents page is not wanted on the notes page set contentslink = “No”.
 If no gridlines are wanted on the notes page then set gridlines = “No”.
 Column widths are determined automatically but can be altered to specific widths by the user in colwid_spec.
 Extra columns can be provided.
 To do so, set extracols = “Yes” and create a dataframe called extracols_notes in the global environment before running the notestab function.
 The extracols_notes dataframe must contain the desired extra columns and have the same number of rows as the notes table.

 ## adddefinition